-Worn-out front bushing(s) will cause the tool to become misaligned inside the hammer.
+Worn-out front bushings will cause the tool to become misaligned inside the hammer.
 This misalignment will cause uneven contact between the piston and tool, thus causing stress to concentrate on one particular area of the tool.
 This can also cause the tool to bind inside the hammer.
-Call your dealer for acceptable wear allowances.

-Worn-out retainer pin(s) will cause uneven loading on the pin(s) themselves, causing failure of the tool or retainer pin(s).
-This will also cause excessive wear to the front bushing(s).
+Worn-out retainer pins will cause uneven loading on the pins themselves, causing failure of the tool or retainer pins.
+This will also cause excessive wear to the front bushings.